Chip Fletcher: Publications and contributions

 With his students, Fletcher has published more than 100 peer-reviewed articles, in addition to 3 textbooks.
 He tracks beach erosion in Hawaii, and simulates the effect that various sea level rise scenarios would have on the Hawaiian Islands.
-Data published by Fletcher's team are used in Hawaii for coastal infrastructure planning, including by the City and County of Honolulu, Kauai County and Maui County for setback ordinances.
+Data published by Fletcher's team are used in Hawaii for coastal infrastructure planning, including by the City and County of Honolulu, Kauaʻi County and Maui County for setback ordinances.
 Hawaii Senate Bill 474, the first seller disclosure law related to sea level rise in the United States, was based on data produced by his research team.
 Act 16 (SLH 2020) mandated significant changes to the Coastal Zone Management law of Hawaii based on his research: The state-wide setback increased based on CRC historic erosion rates; Sea level rise is assessed in all shoreline and special management area (SMA) permits, even for parcels that are not oceanfront; The use of seawalls and revetments on sites with beaches is prohibited unless clearly in the public interest.
 HB243 requires state agencies to identify facilities exposed to sea level rise and publish plans for adaptation to flooding.
 Fletcher additionally chairs the Honolulu Climate Change Commission.

 Fletcher's recent work is focused on five global issues: climate change, biodiversity loss, pollution, disease, and social inequality.
 His paper "Earth at risk: An urgent call to end the age of destruction and forge a just and sustainable future" was published in the journal Proceedings of the National Academy of Sciences-NEXUS.